 Journal of Student Research

-Journal of Student Research (JSR) is an electronic, peer-reviewed, multidisciplinary journal devoted to the rapid dissemination of current research.
+The Journal of Student Research (JSR) is an electronic, peer-reviewed, multidisciplinary journal devoted to the rapid dissemination of current research.
 The aim of JSR is to familiarize student authors with the process of manuscript publication.
 Students aspiring to publish will receive scholarly feedback once their submission is reviewed.
 The journal seeks papers that are novel, integrative, and written in a way that is accessible to a wide audience which includes an array of disciplines.
 Content of the journal ranges from applied research to theoretical research; in general, papers are welcomed from all topics.

 London School of Economics Undergraduate Political Review

 The LSE Undergraduate Political Review (LSEUPR) is an online platform that aims to encourage and facilitate an engagement in high level political research by undergraduate students from universities around the world.
 The LSEUPR invites the application to politics of a range of disciplinary perspectives, both within and without the social sciences, both empirical and theoretical.
 LSEUPR welcomes submissions that represent any and all voices and is committed to comprehensive representation, inclusivity and equality of access.
-Ultimately, our purpose is to familiarise undergraduate students with the rigours of the submission and evaluation process and to encourage them to think creatively about how to present their research.

-The Michigan Journal of Political Science
+Michigan Journal of Political Science

 Pi Sigma Alpha Undergraduate Journal of Politics